 What Else to Know for a Stay at Beaches

-You won’t need to tip employees at Beaches Turks and Caicos (they simply don’t accept tips), so you really won’t need to bring too much cash along with you for tips.
-The currency in Turks and Caicos is US dollars, and you will want to have cash if you plan to purchase from the local vendors who set up for the craft show, the Beach Party, and the Fish Fry.
+You won’t need to tip employees at Beaches Turks and Caicos (they simply don’t accept tips), so you really won’t need to bring too much cash along with you for tips (note that spa staff and butlers do accept tips).
+The currency in Turks and Caicos is US dollars, and you may want to have cash if you plan to purchase from the local vendors who set up for the craft show, the Beach Party, and the Fish Fry.

 Check out our video here:

 You can watch our web story on Beaches Turks and Caicos here.

 Closure of Beaches Turks and Caicos: Is Beaches Turks and Caicos closing?

 You may have heard rumors/news about Beaches Turks and Caicos closing indefinitely.
 In early 2019, received the following statement from Beaches:

 "Beaches Turks and Caicos Resort recently announced several intermittent date closures in 2019, 2020 and for an indefinite period in 2021.
 It is important to note that this decision has been one of the most difficult we have had to ever make, as we care deeply for this island and hold great affection for the people of Turks and Caicos.

 We felt it our duty and responsibility to circulate accurate data in regard to this complex issue.
 It is important to note that we do not owe any money in unpaid taxes.
 We have always fully observed, complied and met our tax obligations on time and to the letter.
 We punctually and properly pay taxes according to the law and our track record is exceptional.